SurveyCompo/surveycompo-doc/docs/customization.md

 ## Space

 SurveyCompo is designed to be responsive and adapt to various screen sizes.
 Internally it uses the css 'em' unit for spacing, which is relative to the font size of the root element.
-This allows the survey to scale proportionally with the font size, ensuring that the survey elements maintain their relative size and spacing.
+This allows the survey to scale proportionally with the font size, and the survey elements maintain their relative size and spacing.

 To adjust the spacing between elements, you can modify the `font-size` property of the `:host` CSS selector.
 This will change the spacing between elements while maintaining the relative proportions of the survey components.
 The default `font-size` value is `14px`, which corresponds to `1em`.